wp-plugins/listly/readme.txt

 Listly lets you curate and crowdsource any list embedded in a blog post / page.

 Listly empowers your audience to contribute to the list content on your blog.
 People can also embed other people's lists on their blog.
+Your lists are a source of content for others (just like Slides on Slideshare).

 Use Listly to create useful resource lists (eg Top 10 Wordpress plugins) or Listicle type list (eg 10 Tricks Every Wordpress Developer Wish They Knew).
 Listly is also great for creating playlists of videos, slides, audio & images.